 Cassava Flour is often known for being "gritty" in every bite.
 Is Otto's?

 Most Cassava Flours use very large, fibrous, mature yuca root.
-This makes a lot of sense when quantity is of prime concern - the high fiber content is what causes "grittiness."
+This makes a lot of sense when quantity over quality is of prime concern - the high fiber content is what causes "grittiness."
 Alternatively, Otto's uses young, tender yuca root, which produces a significantly smoother flour texture.
-While very occasionally you may experience a tiny crystal of fiber, it is noticeably less than traditionally milled cassava flours and most people don't notice it at all.
+While very occasionally you may experience a tiny granule of cassava fiber, it is noticeably less than traditionally milled cassava flours and most people don't notice it at all.